The perpetrator is a resident of Jerusalem.. The Israeli police describe the “Nabi Jacob” attack as “difficult and complex”

 Serious concern

-The latest season of violence began under the previous coalition government and continued after the election of the new right-wing government of Benjamin Netanyahu, which includes ultra-nationalist parties that want to expand settlements in the West Bank.
+The latest season of violence began under the previous coalition government and continued following the election of the new right-wing government of Benjamin Netanyahu, which includes ultra-nationalist parties that want to expand settlements in the West Bank.

 After a raid on Thursday, the Palestinian National Authority, which has limited powers to govern in the West Bank, announced the end of security coordination with Israel.